Modern performance management is overwhelming. There are more options than ever before, and the hardest part can be knowing where to start.

 You can also encourage regular recognition or require a few moments of recognition from each employee every month.

 How you bring all this together will depend on your goals and your organization.
-We asked four HR leaders how they think about balancing an effective strategy with both structured and unstructured options:
+We asked four HR leaders how they think about balancing an effective strategy with both structured and unstructured options in our article: Balancing Structured Reviews and Unstructured Feedback.

 Whatever you decide, remember to keep it simple, lightweight and focused on a clear purpose.

-Once you have a purpose and layed out a process it can feel like you’re almost done.
-BUT, the most important step still remains, you MUST make everything easy for your employees.
+Once you have a purpose and have laid out a process, it can feel like you’re almost done.
+But the most important step still remains: you must make everything easy for your employees.

 Software allows employees to focus only on the value creating activities, like self-reflection, conversations with managers, and planning.